-If you had a cosmetic surgery like breast augmentation or a tummy tuck, you’ll probably think of ways to reduce your surgical scars and improve its texture as well as appearance.
+If you had cosmetic surgery like breast augmentation or a tummy tuck, you’ll probably think of ways to reduce your surgical scars and improve their texture as well as appearance.
 While there are minimally invasive non-surgical procedures that can help with prominent or keloid scars, they may be expensive and will require additional downtime.
 In order to improve the appearance of cosmetic surgery scars, some patients resort to tanning as a solution – but is it safe or recommended?

-How do Scars Develop?
+How Do Scars Develop?

 Scars are a natural part of your body’s regeneration process.
 Most injuries result in scarring which can alter the appearance of the skin.
 But how do scars form?
 To understand this mechanism, you must first know the different phases of the wound healing process:

 - Inflammatory phase: When the deep, thick layer of your skin known as the dermis is damaged, the body signals the blood vessels in the wound to contract and stimulates the formation of a blood clot.
 Once the bleeding has stopped, the blood vessels widen to allow white blood cells to fight infection and other essential cells to repair the damaged tissues.
 As a result, the wound area starts to become red, swollen, warm, and painful.
 After a few days, a scab (brown, dry crust) forms on top of the injured area to protect the wound.

 - Proliferation phase: This phase immediately occurs after the inflammatory phase.
 During this period, granulating tissue composed of collagen (the skin’s main structural protein) migrates at the site of the wound and fills in spaces.
 In addition, new blood vessels also form in the newly-built tissue which in turn provides oxygen and nutrients to the cells and eliminates waste products from the healing tissues.
 At this stage, the wound starts to close and the edges are gradually pulled together, resulting in a smaller wound size.